 For each large red garnet yam, use 1 Tb melted butter and several shakes of cinnamon.

 Select oval red garnet yams.
 Slice them about 1/2 inch crosswise (discard ends) and place in a bowl large enough to toss with the butter.
 Melt the butter and pour over yams.
 Sprinkle in cinnamon and toss until each yam is coated with butter and cinnamon.

-Roast over a medium flame until soft. grill marks will show.
+Roast over a medium flame. about 10 – 15 minutes each side. until soft.
+Grill marks will show.
 Serve warm.
 I kept them in my oven in a metal bowl under low heat until the rest of the barbecue dishes were ready.
 They filled the kitchen with a delicious fragrance.

 To make gluten-free cornbread, I substituted masa harina, the corn flour used to make tortillas or tamales, for wheat flour in my cornbread recipe.
 The result was a fluffy textured cornbread which had a taste of tortillas.
 I added a bit more salt.
 You can put rosemary in it if you like.